Zurich Replacement Value Cost Trends

 Real Property * Personal Property

 Zurich is committed to providing experience and insights to help customers and producers better understand and prepare for the evolving risks they face over time.
 This issue of Zurich’s Replacement Value Cost Trends provides the results of the most recent real and personal property inflation survey conducted for Zurich.
 The cost trends are published to assist in maintaining proper levels of insurable replacement costs for commercial and industrial properties.
 Please consult insurance advisors for specific information regarding your situation.
-The cost trends will be issued on a regular basis moving forward, however due to internal changes, the next update has been delayed and is scheduled for late Q1 2018.
+The cost trends will be issued on an annual basis going forward.

 January 2019 Cost Trends Analysis

-The current building construction cost trends show a largely flat to slightly negative construction cost inflation for the six months ending January 2017 and an average increase of .3% for the year.
-There are pockets of increased costs in the range of 2.5% based on local conditions.
-Labor is the main driver in inflation although low material costs contributed to the flat results.
+The current building construction cost trends show a slightly positive construction cost inflation for the year ending January 2018, with an average increase of 2.9% for the year.
+There are pockets of increased costs in the range of 3% to 5% based on local conditions.
+Labor is the main driver in inflation.
 Increased construction activity may eventually put upward pressure on costs.

 Inflation multipliers are provided for all 50 states, Puerto Rico and eight Canadian provinces.
 In all, cost trends are included for 183 cities.
 Prior to January 2013, the cost trends are available on a regional basis.

 To determine the most current replacement cost of a building, select the closest city from Zurich’s Replacement Value Cost Trends.
 Find the date across the top of the page that corresponds to the last time the existing values were updated.
 Scroll down the page to the closet city and note the multiplier.
 Multiply the factor provided by the existing estimated replacement cost to arrive at the most current estimated replacement cost.